ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 * For migrating workloads into {{site.data.keyword.cloud_notm}}, open source tools such as [RVTools](https://www.robware.net/){: external} build an inventory of the existing VMware environments.
 [RVTools](https://www.robware.net/) lists all VMs in an existing VMware environment, including the VM CPU, RAM, and storage sizes.
 * For new VMware workloads, model out the applications and VM sizes (CPU, RAM, and storage) that you need for each VM.

 After you have a list of target VMs including CPU, RAM, and storage requirements, next identify the largest and most important VM applications.
 When you select a host profile, you want to ensure to use the largest and most important applications to match against the host profile options.
 Match the largest VM's RAM requirements and CPU requirements against the list of host profiles.
 As a standard choice, use the host profile with at least as much physical RAM and CPU as the largest VM.
-It is also important to account for a 10 to 20 percent hypervisor overhead.
+It is also important to account for a 10 to 20 % hypervisor overhead.

 {{site.data.keyword.vcf-aas}} vCPU is mapped to physical cores at a ration of 2:1.
 For every one physical core, two vCPUs of compute are assigned.
 {: note}